Aethodia/Legislation/leg/dep/LegalTextualSpec.rst

             #.
 Depends

                 #.
 (TODO)
                 #.
-Legislation is not considered to depend upon this law simply because it is compliant with the specifications of this law [5]_.
+Legislation is not considered to depend upon this law simply because it is compliant with the specifications of this law.

             #.
 References